Children bear the brunt of poverty throughout the world ….

 How you can help us change things

-It’s a sad fact that most children who find themselves living on the streets of Latin American cities will sooner or later become addicted to drink or drugs.
+Most children who find themselves living on the streets of Latin American cities will sooner or later become addicted to drink or drugs.

 Homeless, hungry, and often physically and sexually abused, young boys and girls turn to whatever substance can help alleviate the pain.
 The most common drugs are glue and crack (cocaine), with jars of glue particularly prevalent and easy to get hold of.